A progressive strategy for peace and cooperation in the Mediterranean

 In order to give you access to our events, FEPS processes your personal data together with any other organiser of this event mentioned in the description of the event and in accordance with 'FEPS’ data protection policy.

-The aim of Call to Europe is to stimulate a more positive, participatory, and progressive Europe by bringing together a wide range of progressive actors.
-These include representatives from European institutions, civil society organisations, the academic community, and progressive political parties from Cyprus, across the European Union, and the wider Mediterranean region.
+Taking place in the context of the Cypriot Presidency of the Council of the European Union, the aim of Call to Europe is to stimulate a more positive, participatory, and progressive Europe by bringing together a wide range of progressive actors.
+These include representatives from progressive forces in Cyprus, across the European Union, the wider Mediterranean region, European institutions, civil society organisations and academia.

 For more information regarding this event, please do not hesitate to contact Thainá Leite, Project Management Coordinator (thaina.leite@feps-europe.eu) and Alice Nicaise, Project and Events Officer (alice.nicaise@feps-europe.eu).